rstraub/rstraub.github.io/_posts/2021-07-16-interfaces-defining-roles.md

 ---
-layout: post
-title: "☕ Improving Software Design with Role Interfaces"
 author: Roy Straub
-categories: [Software Design]
+categories:
-tags: [Role Interface, Encapsulation, SOLID, OOP]
-image: assets/images/14-coffeemaker.jpg
+- Software Design
+comments: true
-description: "Role Interfaces offer a different perspective on the interface in Object Oriented Software.
-Learn what this type of interface is about, how it differs from the traditional Header Interface and what benefits they give you."
+description: Role Interfaces offer a different perspective on the interface in Object Oriented Software.
+Learn what this type of interface is about, how it differs from the traditional Header Interface and what benefits they give you.
 featured: false
 hidden: false
-comments: true
+image: assets/images/14-coffeemaker.jpg
+layout: post
+tags:
+- Role Interface
+- Encapsulation
+- SOLID
+- OOP
+title: ☕ Improving Software Design with Role Interfaces
 ---

 Role Interfaces offer a different perspective on the Interface in OOP.